davidgasquez/handbook/Open Data.md

 	- Support for integrating non-dataset files.
 A dataset could be linked to code, visualizations, pipelines, models, ...
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute everything from scratch.
 In real life events are immutable, data should be too.
 Make datasets the center of the tooling like [software defined assets](https://dagster.io/blog/software-defined-assets).
 	- Thanks to immutability and content addressing, you can move backwards in time and run transformations or queries on how the dataset was at a certain point in time.
 - **Permissionless**.
 Anyone should be able to add/update/fix datasets or their metadata.
-GitHub style collaboration and curation.
+GitHub style collaboration, curation, and composability.
 - **Aligned Incentives**.
 Curators should have incentives to improve datasets.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
 	- [Bounties](https://www.dolthub.com/bounties) could be created to reward people that adds useful but missing datasets.
 	- Surfacing and creating great datasets should be rewarded.